PaddlePaddle/PaddleRec/README_en.md

 - Install PaddleRec-GPU

-  After installing `PaddleRec`，You need to manually install `paddlepaddle-gpu`，select the appropriate version according to your environment (CUDA / cudnn)，please refer to the installation tutorial[Installation Manuals](https://www.paddlepaddle.org.cn/documentation/docs/en/install/index_en.html)
+  After installing `PaddleRec`，please install the appropriate version of `paddlepaddle-gpu` according to your environment (CUDA / cudnn)，refer to the installation tutorial [Installation Manuals](https://www.paddlepaddle.org.cn/documentation/docs/en/install/index_en.html)

 <h2 align="center">Quick Start</h2>

-We take the `dnn` algorithm as an example to introduce the quick start of `PaddleRec`, and we took 100 pieces of training data from [Criteo Dataset](https://www.kaggle.com/c/criteo-display-ad-challenge/):
+We take the `dnn` algorithm as an example to get start of `PaddleRec`, and we take 100 pieces of training data from [Criteo Dataset](https://www.kaggle.com/c/criteo-display-ad-challenge/):

 ```bash
 # Training with cpu